RESTEasy

 - Implements Jakarta RESTful Web Services (JAX-RS)

-- Portable to Tomcat and many other app-server
+- Portable to Tomcat and many other application servers

 - Enhanced client framework